MCP-Defender/MCP-Defender/README.md

 MCP Defender protects Cursor, Claude, Visual Studio Code and Windsurf.

-Protection for more apps coming soon!

-## Contributing

-We love contributions!
-Feel free to open issues for bugs or feature requests.

 ## License

 MCP Defender is licensed under the AGPL-3.0 license.
 For more details, see the [LICENSE](LICENSE).